 Putting your torches in position

 Once you’ve decided on the torch that will work best for you, the next step is to lay out and arrange your torches according to your preferences.
-Adding outdoor lightingOpens in a new tab. may improve any outdoor area, whether lining a front path or creating a nice patio spot to enjoy on chilly evenings.
+Adding outdoor lighting may improve any outdoor area, whether lining a front path or creating a nice patio spot to enjoy on chilly evenings.

 Keeping in mind your family and visitors while laying out your torch arrangement, avoid overcrowding a place to make it safe when using open-flame torches.